Sensing-Constrained LQG Control

 \myParagraph{Compared techniques} We compare five techniques.
 All techniques use an \LQG-based estimator and controller, and they only differ by the selections of the sensors used.
 The~first approach is the optimal sensor selection, denoted as \toptimal, which attains the minimum of the cost function in eq.~\eqref{eq:opt_sensors}, and that we compute by enumerating all possible subsets; this brute-force approach is only viable when the number of available sensors is small.
 The second approach is a pseudo-random sensor selection, denoted as \trandom, which selects all the GPS measurements and a random subset of the lidar measurements; note that we do not consider a fully random selection since in practice this often leads to an unobservable system, hence causing divergence of the \LQG cost.
 The third approach, denoted as \tlogdet, selects sensors so to minimize the average $\logdet$ of the estimation covariance over the horizon; this approach resembles~\cite{jawaid2015submodularity} and is agnostic to the control task.
 The fourth approach is the proposed sensor selection strategy, described in Algorithm~\ref{alg:greedy}, and is denoted as \tslqg.
-Finally, we also report the \LQG performance when all sensors are selected; this is clearly infeasible in practice, due to the sensing constraints, and it is only reported for comparison purposes.
+Finally, we also report the \LQG performance when all sensors are selected.
 This approach is denoted as \tallSensors.